0livare/pushup-cli/README.md

   - `TICKET`: Will be replaced with the parsed ticket number
   - `BRANCH`: Will be replaced with the name of your currently checked out local branch
+  - `INITIALS`: Will be replaced with the `initials` config value.
+This is useful for teams sharing the same `format`.

   Here are some example formats: